OpenSpace/OpenSpace-Docs/index.md

   - Manual

-    Pages that describe individual subsystems or components of OpenSpace in greater detail
+    Pages that describe individual subsystems or components of OpenSpace in greater detail.

   - Tutorials

     Informational tutorials that run the users through the initial steps of setting up OpenSpace.
-The tutorials are provided with both text and video
+The tutorials are provided with both text and video.

   - How-To

     Practical hands-on guides that show a variety of things that can be achieved with OpenSpace.
-These are meant to give you the tools to create your own content and also get inspiration about what is possilbe with the software through examples
+These are meant to give you the tools to create your own content and also get inspiration about what is possilbe with the software through examples.

   - Development

-    Information that is predominantly aimed at developers that want to contribute to the C++ source code of OpenSpace and/or compile the software from source found on [GitHub](https://github.com/OpenSpace/OpenSpace)
+    Information that is predominantly aimed at developers that want to contribute to the C++ source code of OpenSpace and/or compile the software from source found on [GitHub](https://github.com/OpenSpace/OpenSpace).

   - Support

-    A collection of pages that do not contain any information about OpenSpace itself, but that are helpful for writing the documentation itself
+    A collection of pages that do not contain any information about OpenSpace itself, but that are helpful for writing the documentation itself.

 ## Get involved